robnob/AWS_Fundamentals-Addressing_Security_Risk/README.md

  </p>

 Each subnet in your VPC must be associated with a <b> route table </b>; the table controls the routing for the subnet.
 A subnet can only be associated with one route table at a time, but you can associate multiple subnets with the same route table.

+## VPC Flow Logs ##

+VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
+Flow log data can be published to Amazon CloudWatch Logs or Amazon S3.
+After you've created a flow log, you can retrieve and view its data in the chosen destination.

+Flow logs can help you with a number of tasks, such as:

+* Diagnosing overly restrictive security group rules
+* Monitoring the traffic that is reaching your instance
+* Determining the direction of the traffic to and from the network interfaces

+Flow log data is collected outside of the path of your network traffic, and therefore does not affect network throughput or latency.
+You can create or delete flow logs without any risk of impact to network performance.

+You cannot enable flow logs for network interfaces that are in the EC2-Classic platform.
+This includes EC2-Classic instances that have been linked to a VPC through ClassicLink.